-CSI currently has four female directors (26% of total), Laurie Schultz, Lori O'Neill, Donna Parr and Susan Gayner, on the Board and no women (0%) in executive officer (as defined in National Instrument 58-101) positions.
-Subsequent to the Meeting, assuming Claire Kennedy is successfully appointed to the Board, and taking into account that Paul McFeeters is not standing for re-election to the Board, CSI is expected to have five female directors (33%).
+CSI currently has five female directors (33% of the existing total and 38.5% of the total directors proposed for re-election), Claire Kennedy, Laurie Schultz, Lori O'Neill, Donna Parr and Susan Gayner, on the Board and no women (0%) in executive officer (as defined in National Instrument 58-101) positions.
 CSI does not have a formal written policy on the representation of women on the Board or in senior management and has not adopted any targets with respect to such representation, as the Board does not believe that quotas or strict rules result in the identification or selection of the best candidates.
 The CNHR Committee will, as required, recommend candidates for the Board of Directors, based on, among other things, their wisdom, long-term orientation, shareholder alignment, belief in the motivational power of autonomy and decentralisation, experience with successful capital allocation, diversity, age, and track record of exercising sound judgment.